King of Cars

 King of Cars is an American reality television series that aired in over 21 countries, centering on the Towbin Dodge car dealership, in Henderson, Nevada, south of Las Vegas, Nevada.
 Managed by Josh Towbin a.k.a.
 "Chop" a.k.a. the King of Cars, famous for the cult hit infomercial, "The Chopper Show", in which his salesmen dress up as various characters, as he "chops" the prices of his cars.

-Recorded on video in HDTV Widescreen Letterbox Format.
+It was recorded on video in HDTV Widescreen Letterbox Format.

 Characters

-Many of the salesman are referred to by their nicknames from the informercial.
+Many of the salesman are referred to by their nicknames from the informercial "The Chopper Show".

 Josh "Chop" Towbin

-Towbin Dodge has been the #1 Dodge Dealer in the World for multiple years including 2023 for stores that only sell the Dodge and Ram brands.
-Towbin Alfa Romeo Fiat has been the #1 Alfa Romeo and Fiat dealer in the West Business Center for many years and Towbin Fiat was most recently the #1 Fiat store in the Nation in 2022.
-Towbin Kia is the #1 Kia Dealer in the state and is a multi year winner of the Kia President's Award.
+Towbin Dodge was named the #1 Dodge Dealer in the World for multiple years, including 2023 and 2025.
+Towbin Dodge Ram is part of the Towbin Auto Group, which is solely owned and operated by Josh "Chop" Towbin.
+Towbin Auto Group also consists of Towbin Alfa Romeo Fiat, which has been the #1 Alfa Romeo and Fiat dealer in the West Business Center for many years.
+Towbin Fiat was most recently the #1 Fiat store in the Nation in 2022.
+Towbin Kia is the last part of the Towbin Auto Group and is the #1 Kia Dealer in the state for the 7th consecutive year and is a multi year winner of the Kia President's Award and is again for 2025.

-Among some of his other businesses, he is the owner of Towbin Jewelry which is a wholesaler of entry level, high end jewelry, and custom pendants by Richard Beal, Rolex and more.
-Another venture is Chop is now the President of ISA Boxing and is the sports agent and talent manager representing many pro athletes including Muhammad Ali's Grandsons Nico Ali Walsh and Biaggio Ali Walsh, and stand out fighter Shane Mosley, Jr who holds the WBA Continental Americas belt.
+Chop also owns several other other businesses including Towbin Jewelry, which is a wholesaler of entry-level, high-end jewelry, and custom pendants by Richard Beal, Rolex and more.
+Chop is also the President of ISA Boxing and is the sports agent and talent manager representing many pro athletes, including Muhammad Ali's grandson, Nico Ali Walsh, and stand out fighter Shane Mosley Jr., who holds the WBA Continental Americas belt.

-Chop is a National Dealer Council Member for all the brands he sells.
-Dodge, Ram, Alfa Romeo, Fiat and Kia.
-An accomplishment few in the automotive industry have held.
-He is also on many other boards including the Stellantis Financial Dealer Council and the Southern Nevada Franchise Auto Dealers Board.
+Chop is a National Dealer Council Member for all the brands he sells, including for Dodge, Ram, Alfa Romeo, Fiat and Kia.
+This is an accomplishment few in the automotive industry have held.
+He is also on several other boards, including the Stellantis Financial Dealer Council and the Southern Nevada Franchise Auto Dealers Board.

-Chop has sold over 150 cars to Floyd Mayweather and has partnerships and does business with over 200 celebrities.
-Even if a guest is not a celebrity, Chop has a VIP concierge service to help customers find, and buy, any vehicle they are looking for.
-This concierge service serves high net worth individuals seeking such vehicles as Maybach's, Buggatti's or whatever the guest requires.
+Chop has partnerships and does business with over 200 celebrities including Floyd Mayweather, who he has sold over 150 cars to.
+Even if a guest is not a celebrity, Chop has a VIP concierge service to help customers find and buy vehicles.
+This concierge service serves high net worth individuals seeking vehicles from luxury car brands such as Maybach or Buggatti.

-Chop is a proud supporter of many local charities in Southern Nevada including the Nevada SPCA, 3 Square, The Salvation Army, Boys & Girls Club, Cesar Chavez Community Center and many more.
+Chop supports several local charities in Southern Nevada, including the Nevada SPCA, 3 Square, The Salvation Army, Boys & Girls Club, Cesar Chavez Community Center and many more.

-In his earlier years Chop has been a Radio host on Hot 97.5 and Saturday Night Street Jam DJ.
+In his earlier years, Chop was a Radio host on Hot 97.5 and Saturday Night Street Jam DJ.

 Chop founded Chopper's Street Fuego and has appeared on many TV shows.